marianmeres/searchable/README.md

     // your own non-word whitelist of chars which should be considered as a part of the word.
     nonWordCharWhitelist: "@-",

-    // how big (if any) ngrams to use.
-Used for typos.
-Use 0 to disable.
+    // How big (if any) ngrams to generate.
+Use 0 to not generate ngrams (the default).
+    // Reasonable value would be [3, 4].
+Smaller values will increase the memory
+    // footprint and not provide any practical benefit.
     ngramsSize: 0, // or array of values
 });

 ```